See also: How to upgrade your Juju deployment from

 juju v.2.9and then perform a second upgrade to

-Application upgrades and machine upgrades are completely independent of this and of each other – the former concerns the version of a charm and the latter the version of Ubuntu running on a machine.
+Application upgrades and machine upgrades are usually completely independent of this and of each other – the former concerns the version of a charm and the latter the version of Ubuntu running on a machine.
+The only exception (relevant for upgrades to

 Agent software and related components